MilenIvanovv/Rental-Car-App/README.md

     DB_DATABASE_NAME = postgres

 3. Create file with exact name **ormconfig.json** in **/server** diretory and copy the text below.
-  (for connecting to the database only for running migrations)
+  (for connecting to the database only for running migrations and seed)
 ```json
 {
   "type": "postgres",